-The difference between Barolo and Barbaresco
+The Difference Between Barolo vs Barbaresco

 This film is an inspiring look at two of the most historically important wine regions of Italy.
-It was put together by Master Sommelier, Geoff Kruth, for guildsomm.com .
+It was put together by Master Sommelier, Geoff Kruth, for Guild Somm.

 What type of soil grows Nebbiolo best?

-The lime adds a higher pH (more alkaline) which, interestingly enough, makes the vines produce wine grapes with a lower pH (more acidic).
-Acidity is a very important component for making high quality wines.
+The lime adds a higher pH (more alkaline) which, interestingly enough, makes the vines produce Nebbiolo grapes with a lower pH (ie more acidic)!
+Acidity is a very important component in wines that age well.

-Barolo requires wines be stored for 3 years before release, whereas Barbaresco only requires 2 years.
-This could be because of the high tannins in Barolo that require the wine to age longer before being put on the market (and ultimately drunk by a thirsty public).
-Aging does more than just reduce tannins though, it also changes the way the fruit flavors taste in a wine.
+Barolo requires wines be stored for 3 years before release, whereas Barbaresco requires just 2 years.
+This could be because of the high tannins in Barolo that require the wine to age longer before being put on the market (and ultimately drunk by thirsty wine people like you and me).

 - Barolo 3 years

 - Barbaresco 2 years

 Barolo is actually about 50 years older than Barbaresco and was named after a noblewoman, the Marchesa de Barolo, in the 1850’s.